Have questions about the new coronavirus testing initiative? We've got answers

-Gov. Pete Ricketts is challenging Nebraskans to help “crush the curve” of the novel coronavirus by signing up for its statewide testing program.
+Gov. Pete Ricketts is challenging Nebraskans to help “crush the curve” of the novel coronavirus by signing up for a statewide testing program.

 TestNebraska aims to dramatically increase coronavirus testing in the state.
 The program, a partnership between the state and a consortium of private companies, could allow officials to test 3,000 people a day within five weeks — a considerable increase over the 600 to 800 a day being tested now.